 Find what flatters you and stand confident – look the world in the eyes.

 Walk away from judgement and regret.
 Walk away from the burden of societal expectations.

 Embrace your talents, beauty, and intelligence.
 Embrace a journey of personal discovery and self-empowerment.

 Don’t just dream of a world that accepts imperfections, unconventional beauty, and strong personalities – realize it.
 Encourage the women in your life who aren’t there yet – change doesn’t come from complaining about a problem or waiting for someone ‘stronger’ to make a place for you.
 Change comes from taking positive action for yourself and lifting up others who struggle more or are in a worse position than you.

 Take responsibility for the life you want.
 Make the hard choices to achieve your goals – invest in your health and happiness.
 Shred your insecurities and negativity.

-Join us on our personal journey to repair or discard the broken as needed, and embrace the potential for so much more – from ourselves and from the rest of the world.
+Join me on this personal journey to repair or discard the broken as needed, and embrace the potential for so much more – from ourselves and from the rest of the world.